-For a detailed account of Day 1 on trail, check out this post: Continental Divide Trail Day 1: The Middle of Nowhere.
+For a detailed account of Day 1 on the trail, check out this post: Continental Divide Trail Day 1: The Middle of Nowhere.

-CDT DAY 2: The First Detour
+Day 2: The First Detour

-On my first full day on the CDT I wake up what I would generally consider fantastic weather – not a cloud in the sky.
+On my first full day on the CDT, I wake up in what I would generally consider fantastic weather – not a cloud in the sky.
 However, in the New Mexico Bootheel, perfect weather would (as I will soon learn) involve a single large and dark cloud floating directly in front of the sun.

 I didn’t sleep well last night, but each time I woke up I was treated to a spectacular celestial (that means space) display.
 Of all the places I’ve ever been, I would have to rate the stars in the New Mexico Bootheel as some of the greatest I’ve seen.

 Today is the first day I’m packing up my gear on the trail (and it’s my first time using much of it) and it’s painfully obvious that I have a long way to go before I discover the most efficient way to get everything into my backpack (which is also new for this trail).
-By the time we get walking it’s 7:30.
+By the time we get walking, it’s 7:30.

 The trail follows a wash for a bit and there are a surprising number of CDT signs to guide us – far more than I thought there would be and far more than yesterday’s short hike led me to believe.
 My Kestrel Drop D2 is reporting temperatures of around 80°F / 27°C today which is fantastic as far as I am concerned.
-Temperatures in the Bootheel can easily exceed 100°F / 38°C (aka call-it-quits weather), and for much of the day, there is literally nowhere to take shelter from the sun.
+Temperatures in the Bootheel can easily exceed 100°F / 38°C (aka call-it-quits weather), and for much of the day, there is nowhere to take shelter from the sun.
 Maybe I should have brought an umbrella for this section.

 The blisters that sprang to life on my feet yesterday are now huge and throbbing between my toes.
 Every time I start walking I am in a lot of pain.
 It fucking sucks.